sovity/edc-ce/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: "Product: Documentation Update Request"
+name: (leaving soon) Documentation Update Request
-about: Create a report to help us improve our documentation
+about: Leaving soon.
+Please use "(Form) Documentation Update Request" instead.
+Create a report to help us improve our documentation
 title: ""
 labels: "task/documentation"
 assignees: ""
 ---

-# Documentation Update Request

 ## Description
 <!-- Provide a brief overview of the documentation update request.
 What section or topic needs to be updated? -->